Enos Collins: Privateers

 While best known for his ownership of the privateer schooner Liverpool Packet, Collins's main fortune was made in shrewd wartime trading and careful peacetime investments.

 He moved to Halifax during the War of 1812 and married into the Halifax elite.
 When the merchant Charles Prescott retired in 1811, Collins purchased Prescott's wharf and warehouse on Upper Water Street in Halifax, later expanding it by purchase and foreclosure to become the headquarters of his commercial empire.
+During the War of 1812, he was a partner with Joseph Allsion in the firm "Collins & Allison" which bought captured American vessels from the prize courts and sold their cargoes at a profit.